-The Arms, Armor, and Deployment of Celtic Warriors
+The Arms and Armor of the Celtic Warrior

 All the freemen of the ancient Celtic society had the right (and sometimes duty) to bear arms, as opposed to the ‘unfree’ majority.
 The weapons they carried, though, were relatively uncomplicated with the spears and shields combination being the norm.

-The nobility, however, tended to showcase their swords as instruments of prestige, while also incorporating helmets and mail shirts as part of their battle panoply (although only worn by the warriors of highest status).
-In contrast, ordinary warriors only carried their spears, short shields, while eschewing any form of heavy armor.
+The nobility, however, tended to showcase their long swords as instruments of prestige (and slashing weapons), while also incorporating helmets and mail shirts as part of their battle panoply (although only worn by the higher status warriors).
+In contrast, ordinary warriors only carried their spears, and short shields, while eschewing any form of heavy armor.

 With all the talk about weapons, we must also understand that warfare was an intrinsic part of Celtic society.
 So while popular notions and Hollywood dismiss them as ‘barbarians’ who preferred to mass up and chaotically charge their enemies, the historicity is far more complex.

-In fact, Polybius himself mentioned how the Celts were no mere ‘column of the mob’.
-Instead, they probably deployed themselves on the battlefield based on tribal affiliations.
+In fact, some ancient writers, like Polybius himself, mentioned how the Celts were no mere ‘column of the mob’.
+Instead, they probably deployed themselves on the battlefield based on tribes and their internal affiliations.